 5. Advocating for CAMPP programs to the professional psychology community.

 Although CAMPP has established training standards for applied Master’s programs, it is not an accreditation body.
-Please refer to Master’s in Psychology Accreditation Council for accreditation issues
+Please refer to Masters in Psychology and Counseling Accreditation Council: http://www.mpcacaccreditation.org/for accreditation issues